avanzu/node-packages/packages/kernel/README.md

 ### Interface implementations
 Now that we have declared our interfaces, we need to provide at least one concrete implementation in order to end up with a working login feature.

+> [!WARNING]
-> **Attention:** keep in mind, that the following implementations are kept extremely simple and only serve demonstrative purposes in context of this document.
+> keep in mind, that the following implementations are kept extremely simple and only serve demonstrative purposes in context of this document.

 #### User entity
 Since the `User` is apparently a concept that exists in the business domain, the concrete implementation of the interface also needs to exist in the domain layer, we could replace the interface with a concrete entity class.